ClementLSW/portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Clement.
 - I'm a
-- Game Developer
+- Game Developer.
-- UI/UX Designer
+- UI/UX Designer.
 - Graphic Designer.
 - I'm all about creating new experiences and enacting positive social change through the power of play!